 The setting of rates is the responsibility of the Board.
 Base rate changes are implemented after a public rate hearing and Board approval.
 Fuel rate changes are implemented monthly and do not require a public rate hearing or Board approval.
 At the October 2021 meeting, the Board approved a revision to the pricing policy that stated the fuel rate (fuel charge) will be set monthly by the CEO/Manager Director or designee.
 The fuel charge is based on the energy cost projection for the billing month to fully recover all expected fuel and purchased power energy-related costs.
 Fuel charge variances and true-ups are typically recovered in the subsequent billing month, except for certain circumstances which may extend over a period of time.

-At the February 2023 meeting, the Board approved the following Base Rate changes, effective April 1, 2023:
+At the March 2024 meeting, the Board approved the following Base Rate changes, effective April 1, 2024:

-- Modification of the Electric and Water/Sewer Tariff Documentation: - to increase customer charge for electric customers, - to decrease the energy rate for electric customers, - to extend terms of certain Economic Development Riders, and - to remove separate environmental and conservation charges for all electric and water customers while rolling those charges into energy and/or consumption rates
+- Modification of the Electric Tariff Documentation: - to increase basic monthly (customer) charge for electric customers, - to increase the energy rate for electric customers, - to include demand credits for certain electric customers, and - to close and remove Load Density Improvement Rider and update other administrative items